myang987/Project-OS/README.md

 This was a project to create a functional shell interface using Java.

-The project was compeleted over the course of 4-month using Agile software development methodologies.
+The project was completed over the course of 4-month using Agile software development methodologies.